+- Is in addition to Medicaid, a Medicaid Waiver is a long-term support system for someone who has long-term care needs and or could live in an institution, like an individual with an intellectual and/or developmental disability.

+- Once a Waiver is assigned, there are several services available.
+Frequently used services

+- Assistants who work 1 to 1 with the person,

+- Respite care so parents can have a break,

+- Group home supports by direct support professionals (DSPs) where a person with a developmental disability lives in a home shared by other people with disabilities,

+- Long term employment,

+- Meaningful day services.

+- Assistive technology

+- Environmental modifications.

+- Nursing, and more.

+- These services are offered at no or very low cost.

+Waiver Options

-What is a Is in addition to Medicaid, a Medicaid Waiver is a long-term support system for someone Waiver? who has long-term care needs and or could live in an institution, like an individual with an intellectual and/or developmental disability.
-Once a Waiver is assigned, there are several services available.
-Frequently used services - Assistants who work 1 to 1 with the person, Respite care so parents can have a break, - Group home supports by direct support professionals (DSPs) where a person with a developmental disability lives in a home shared by other people with disabilities, Long term employment, Meaningful day services.
-Assistive technology Environmental modifications. - Nursing, and more.
-These services are offered at no or very low cost.
-Waiver Community Living Waiver (CL) - is for youth and adults who have extremely high medical.
-Options behavioral, or support needs.
-It provides 24/7 active services, delivered by direct support professionals (DSPs). · Family and Individual Supports Waiver (FIS) - is for children and adults who need supports from between a few hours to most hours of the day, including overnight monitoring Building Independence Waiver (BI) - is for those 18 years and older who can live and work with a fair amount of independence, but need drop in supports.
+- · Community Living Waiver (CL) is for youth and adults who have extremely high medical, behavioral, or support needs.
+It provides 24/7 active services, delivered by direct support professionals (DSPs). - · Family and Individual Supports Waiver (FIS) is for children and adults who need supports from between a few hours to most hours of the day, including overnight monitoring - Building Independence Waiver (BI) is for those 18 years and older who can live and work with a fair amount of independence, but need drop in supports. - · Commonwealth Community Care Waiver (CCC+) is for people who have a developmental disability or are over the age of 65 and have significant medical needs; primarily attendant and respite care, and some nursing.